Living in Atlanta is awesome, but like any big city it has its sketchy areas.

-Trains run from about 5 AM to 1 AM.
+Trains run from about 5 AM to 1 AM on weekdays.

-The normal price is $4.50 per entry, but you can load money on a pre-paid card for $3.50 per entry, or get on the waiting list for a semester pass (unlimited entries) for $215.
+Daily parking garages on campus are pay-per-entry.
+The normal price is $4.50 per entry, but you can load money on a pre-paid card for $3.50 per entry OR get on the waiting list for a semester pass (unlimited entries) for $215.

-Free parking is available at Turner Field (and a shuttle runs to campus every 10 minutes), but beware: without a pass, you will be ticketed, and there is no parking on days of baseball games.
+Free parking is available at GSU Stadium and a GSU shuttle runs to campus every 10 minutes, but beware: without a pass, you will be ticketed, and there is no parking on days of sporting events.

 About Cars in GA

 Car insurance obviously depends on many factors, but may range from about $50 to $150 per month.
 Be sure to get quotes from multiple providers!

 To transfer your license plate/tags to Georgia, you must: